ekenigs/typedec/docs/tSymbol.md

     }
 }

-new TestClass(null); // TypeError: must be a symbol
+new TestClass(null); // TypeError: 0 must be a symbol

 const t: TestClass = new TestClass(Symbol("foo"));

-t.foo = 100; // // TypeError: must be a symbol
+t.foo = 100; // TypeError: foo must be a symbol

 t.foo = Symbol("foo");
 ```